jai-bansal/computer-vision-demos/README.md

       - 'dog' folder: contains validation set images of dogs
 - 'weights' folder: initially just contains a placeholder text file but must contain the weights file for the image rec models above for the script to run
 - 'add_custom_class.py': trains a model to identify custom classes of dogs and cats

+#### 'optical_character_recognition' branch

+- 'sample_images' folder: contains 3 sample images to conduct OCR on
+- 'ocr.R' and 'ocr.py': conducts OCR (returning text and images with bounding boxes) in R and Python respectively